We hold shows in Spring, Summer and Autumn and a competition in August

-The first show of the year, and a chance to cheer ourselves up with a display of bulbs, cut flowers and house plants and we also have classes for Jelly and Marmalade but have dropped them for this year.
+The first show of the year, and a chance to cheer ourselves up with a display of bulbs, cut flowers and house plants.
+Usually we also have classes for Jelly and Marmalade but have dropped them for this year.

 Details of the winners in 2019 and pictures of the entries are below.

 Roses, Pinks, Sweet Peas and Carnations

 Another chance for the flower growers to shine!
 This year we have added classes for pastel and bright coloured flowers as the Red White and Blue Arrangement for American Independence Day was so popular last year.

 The winners and pictures from 2018 are below.
 Liz Watson won Best in Show with her vase of red white and blue flowers.